murundb/murundb.github.io/docs/kinematics/references.md

 5. Gao, X., **Introduction to Visual SLAM: From Theory to Practice**
 6. Eade, E., [**Lie Groups for 2D and 3D Transformations**](https://ethaneade.com/lie.pdf)
 7. Hartley, R., Zisserman, A., **Multiple View Geometry in Computer Vision, Second Edition**
+8. Sola, J., **Quaternion Kinematics for the Error-State Kalman Filter**